googlecreativelab/quickdraw-dataset/README.md

 We're sharing them here for developers, researchers, and artists to explore, study, and learn from.
 If you create something with this dataset, please let us know [by e-mail](mailto:quickdraw-support@google.com) or at [A.I.
 Experiments](https://aiexperiments.withgoogle.com/submit).

+We have also released a tutorial and model for training your own drawing classifier on [tensorflow.org](https://www.tensorflow.org/versions/master/tutorials/recurrent_quickdraw).

 Please keep in mind that while this collection of drawings was individually moderated, it may still contain inappropriate content.

 ## Content